 “Right.
 Anyway, you can tell Curt for me.
 I need you to come an hour early.
 I told the new player too much about the adventure, so I need you guys a little further along to catch up.”
 Steve often asked Rei to be the go-between with Curt.
-Steve was closer to Rei, and Curt and Rei went to the same school.
+Rei knew Curt better than he did, and Curt and Rei went to the same school.

 “Yeah, okay,” said Rei.
 “We’ll see you Friday.”

 Later that evening, after dinner, Steve paced his den some more.
 He considered the Death Dealer, and took him down.
 What could he put up instead of the mascot?
-Maybe a Rowena Morrill painting from the Tolkien calendar, something with Aragorn or a dragon.
+Maybe a painting from the Tolkien calendar on his desk, something with Aragorn or a dragon.
 Not the Luthien picture.
-Unless he punked her up with a Sharpie, dancing in the forest, showing off tattoos.
-That could be kind of cool.
+Unless he punked her up with a Sharpie, a half-naked elf draped in silks, dancing in the moonlit forest, showing off tattoos.
+That might be kind of cool.
 Yeah, right, and what would Rei say about that?
 “Where’s the mascot?
 What’s with this shit?
 You into punk chicks now?”
 He put the Death Dealer back.

 “Yeah?
 Come in.”

 The room was dark except for an extensible lamp focused into the rolltop desk where his dad hunched over a fly-tying vise, wielding forceps and thread spool to twirl a feather around the fuzzy black body of a wooly bugger.

 “Trainer in what?” he said.
 “You going out for sports?”